-For incident management, as with most other important functions, there exist strict processes that involve specific folks from the organization.
+For Incident Management, as with most other important functions, there exist strict processes that involve specific folks from the organization.
 During incident response, authentication and authorization are of utmost importance to determine which of these users have access to incident data and how much of the data they have access to.

-On-call Schedules, Services being monitored, Escalation Policies, Incident history, Postmortem reports, Status Pages are a few of the entities within Squadcast’s platform.
+On-Call Schedules, Services being monitored, Escalation Policies, Incident history, Postmortem reports, and Status Pages are a few of the entities within Squadcast’s platform.
 Not everyone will need access to everything.
 Different users within the org will need varying levels of read / write access to the established entities within the account.

 With RBAC, you can ensure that every user in the platform has the relevant permissions to perform their tasks, be it managing teams, editing on-call schedules, viewing incident notes, etc. RBAC is effective in large organizations where there are too many users, and granting access permissions individually to each of them is tedious and time-consuming.
 It is also effective in SMBs that follow strict security compliances.